 What is artificial intelligence?

-Artificial intelligence is generally defined as ‘any computer program that is capable of carrying tasks that otherwise require human intelligence’.
-More specifically, tasks that include complex cognition, such as visual perception, language comprehension, and decision making.
+Artificial intelligence in generally defined as ‘any computer program that is capable of carrying tasks that otherwise require human intelligence’.
+More specifically, tasks which include complex cognition, such as visual perception, language comprehension and decision making.

 It was first developed in 1955 by Herbert Simon and Allen Newell, two researchers who combined their collective knowledge in the fields of computer science, cognitive psychology, and economics to create the Logic Theorist.

 This program was designed to echo human problem-solving skills, to solve advanced mathematical theorems.
 Today, over half a century later of trials, failures, successes, and periods of staggering exponential growth, we live in a world of self-driving cars and AI customer service.
 A world where we wake up every day and direct all our questions to AI powered search engines.